Fusion1013/AvasarVault/Environment/Plants/Bubble Lily.md

 rarity: Very Rare
 cost_plant: gp
 ---
-A type of [[Plants Overview|Plant]].
+A type of [[Plants|Plant]].
 Large white flowers encased in a delicate bubble.
 If popped, it shrivels and dies.
 The nectar is known for its healing properties.